jmohl/CI_behavioral/README.txt

 data: contains data used for this paper, including all human and monkey behavioral files in as tables in .mat format

-Note: code was written for MATLAB version 2018b not run on MATLAB version 2018a or earlier.
+Note: code was written for MATLAB version 2018b, will have issues MATLAB version 2018a or earlier.
+Known issues are with changed functionality of sum(), but may be others.